DRAMA STRATEGIES

 Drama strategies – also known as drama techniques or drama conventions – are the everyday tools of the drama teacher.
 They help to develop enquiry skills, to encourage negotiation, understanding and creativity.
-They can enhance performance skills such as character development and storytelling and be used across the curriculum to actively involve students in their own learning.
+They can enhance performance skills such as character development and storytelling and can be used across the curriculum to actively involve students in their own learning.

 3D Living Pictures